Skip to content

 Travel health insurance is a type of insurance that covers your medical treatment costs during your trip.
 Since German health insurance at best only partially covers medical costs abroad, it always makes sense to take out an affordable travel health insurance that covers medical emergencies abroad.
 It is important to read the insurance conditions carefully and select the insurance cover according to your individual needs.

 If you receive social benefits such as “Bürgergeld” from the Jobcenter, you are legally obliged to report your absence to them in good time.
-Contact your local Jobcenter before your trip and inform them about your absence.
+There you can apply for your absence.
 You can also do so online.
 After the Jobcenter has checked your application and if your absence is approved, you will receive your “Bürgergeld” and your health insurance payments will continue during your absence.
 However, if you are away for longer than 3 weeks or cannot be reached by the Jobcenter, your “Bürgergeld” and health insurance benefits will be cut.

 Important

-If you reside in Germany as an asylum-seeker, recognised refugee, or an individual entitled to subsidiary protection or a national ban on deportation, you should not travel to your home country.
-If the Immigration Office or the BAMF learn about you visiting your country, they can initiate a revocation procedure as a result of which you could lose your right of residence in Germany.
+If you reside in Germany as an asylum-seeker, recognised refugee, or an individual entitled to subsidiary protection or a national ban on deportation, it is not advisable to your home country.
+If the Immigration Office or the BAMF learns about you visiting your country, they can initiate a revocation procedure, which could result in you losing your right of residence in Germany.